polyaxon/polyaxon/site/integrations/postgres-ha-on-redshift.md

 ---
 title: "Postgres HA on AWS"
 meta_title: "AWS Postgres"
-meta_description: "Using AWS Postgres for a high available Polyaxon sql storage of your experiments and jobs records."
+meta_description: "Using AWS Postgres for a high available Polyaxon sql storage of your experiments and jobs' records."
 custom_excerpt: "Amazon offers a fully managed relational database service, Amazon RDS for PostgreSQL.
 Amazon Relational Database Service (RDS) makes it easy to set up, operate, and scale PostgreSQL deployments in the cloud.
 With Amazon RDS, you can deploy internet-scale PostgreSQL deployments in minutes, with cost-efficient and resizable hardware capacity."
 image: "../../content/images/integrations/redshift.png"
 author: